Optimal Transport and Skorokhod Embedding

-\begin{proof} We consider condition (2) resp.\ (3) in Theorem \ref{thm:equiv RST}; the goal is to express measurability of $X_t(\omega):= \xi_\omega(f), \supp f \subset [0,t] $ in a different fashion.
-Note that a bounded Borel function $h$ is $\F_t^0$-measurable iff for all bounded Borel functions $g$
+To show that (2) and (3) are equivalent, we first note that (2) is equivalent to requiring that $X_t(\omega) := \xi_\omega(f)$ is $\F^a_t$ measurable whenever $f \in C_b(\R_+)$ is supported on $[0,t]$.
+However we can express this measurability in a different fashion.
+Note that a bounded Borel function $h$ is $\F_t^a$-measurable iff for all bounded Borel functions $g$

-of course this does not rely on our particular setup.
-By a functional monotone class argument, for $\F_t^0$-measurability of $X_t$ it is sufficient to check that
+vanishes; of course this does not rely on our particular setup.
+By a functional monotone class argument, for $\F_t^a$-measurability of $X_t$ it is sufficient to check that

-for all $g\in C_b(C(\R_+))$.
+for all $g\in C_b({\CRo})$.
 In terms of $\xi$, \eqref{MeasurabilityCheck} amounts to